chandnikusf/chandnikusf/README.md

 - 🔭 I'm currently working as a Graduate Research Assisteant at the University of South Florida.
 - 🔭 I've worked as a Data and Technology Analyst intern at South East Toyota Finance, JM Family Enterprises during summer'23.
 - 🔭 I’ve worked part-time as an ERP Analyst in the IT Department at the University of South Florida.
-- 🔭 I’ve worked as a Data Team Lead with over 12 years of experience at my previous employer in India.
+- 🔭 I’ve worked as a Data Team Lead with 10+ years of experience at my previous employer in India.
 - 🌱 I’m currently pursuing Masters in Business Analytics & Info Sys at the University of South Florida.

 - 📫 How to reach me **chandnik@usf.edu**